Written by Gwynneth Borges, Graduate Student

 A Canadian farmer began to notice that his cattle started looking healthier and producing ‘rip roaring heats’ with longer mating cycles, after they had eaten some washed up seaweed.
 This the led to a research study led by Rocky De Nys and a team of scientists at the James Cook University in Queensland, Australia.
 The scientists observed sheep that were fed a diet

 containing 2 percent seaweed.
-These sheep recorded a fall in the methane levels by 50-70 percent.
+When tested using a methane gas detector, these sheep recorded a fall in methane levels by 50-70 percent.

 This research was then undertaken by Canadian researchers Rob Kinley and Alan Fredeen in 2014 who successfully proved the findings and expanded their study through a collaborative effort with Australia’s Commonwealth Scientific and Industrial Research Organization.
 The team tested the reaction of 20 species with bacteria found in the stomach of the cows.
 In some cows,